jmlundberg/push-the-box/README.md

 pause the game and leave the fullscreen.
 Use your **mouse to look around** and press **up arrow** or **W key** to move forward or push any box.
 If you screw something up, you can restart the level with **R key**.
-When you successfully complete the level, next level will be loaded (if there is any).
+When you successfully complete the level, next level will be loaded.
+There are currently 11 playable levels.

 Why there is no...
 ------------------